MCDReforged/MCDReforged/docs/source/plugin_dev/plugin_format.rst

 Multi file Plugin
 -----------------

-Multi file plugin is the collective name for the following two plugin format, `packed plugin <#packed-plugin>`__ and `directory plugin <#directory-plugin>`__
+Multi file plugin is the collective name for the following two plugin format, :ref:`plugin_dev/plugin_format:Packed Plugin` and :ref:`plugin_dev/plugin_format:Directory Plugin`

 The biggest difference between multi file plugin and solo plugin is that, it can consist of multiple files, rather than being limited into 1 single ``.py`` file.
 Therefore, more features are supported in a multi file plugin which make it easier to create a general plugin

 Packed Plugin
 -------------